stackrox/stackrox/.github/pull_request_template.md

 ### Quality Assurance

-- [ ] This PR meets all [General Availability requirements](https://github.com/stackrox/stackrox/blob/master/PR_GA.md), and the change is ready to be de deployed in production
+- [ ] this PR meets all [General Availability requirements](https://github.com/stackrox/stackrox/blob/master/PR_GA.md), and the change is ready to be de deployed in production
 - [ ] CI results are inspected

 #### Automated testing